Article 14 of the Universal Declaration of Human Rights states that

 Asylum seekers in Stoke-on-Trent

 Stoke-on-Trent is an area of high deprivation.
 The English Indices of Deprivation (2015) ranked Stoke-on-Trent as the equal 13th deprived area of the 20 local authority districts with the highest proportion of neighbourhoods in the most deprived 10% of neighbourhoods.

 This index of multiple deprivation is based upon income, employment, education, health, crime, housing and living environment.
 The same report lists Stoke on Trent as 19th Local Authority District in terms of working age adult employment deprivation.
 This shortage of employment options is conducive to some local people being hostile to newcomers.
 ASHA is acutely aware of the difficulties many of our service users face when trying to integrate into this community and the role we can play in advancing a more tolerant community.

-Stoke-on-Trent City Council has no specific services for asylum seekers and refugees except for referral on arrival to a GP practice.The lack of solicitors for refugee services in Stoke on Trent results in our service users having to travel to Birmingham for legal assistance with their claim for refugee status.
-This situation is partially ameliorated by the attendance of a solicitor as part of the fortnightly British Red Cross clinic.
+Stoke-on-Trent City Council has no specific services for asylum seekers and refugees except for referral on arrival to a GP practice.The lack of solicitors for refugee services in Stoke on Trent results in our service users having to travel to Birmingham or Manchester for legal assistance with their claim for refugee status.
+This situation is partially ameliorated by the attendance of the British Red Cross and Refugee Action every Thursday.

 The Home Office does not release figures on numbers dispersed to various regions but experience and knowledge of the area leads us to believe that there are approximately 1300 asylum seekers/failed refugee status in our area.
 The numbers attending ASHA’s services continue to grow.